marcvaneijk/marcvaneijk.old/_posts/2016-03-03-armdynamicendpoint.md

 I'm very passionate about this consistency.
 For the last half year I have been investing a lot of evenings and weekends contributing to an already rock solid solution, trying to make it even more better.
 I can assure you, there are a lot of people at Microsoft working on this consistency that are just as passionate.

-If you are reading this you are probably familiar with the azure-quickstart-templates repository on GitHub.
+If you are reading this you are probably familiar with the [azure-quickstart-templates](http://github.com/Azure/azure-quickstart-templates) repository on GitHub.
 It contains over 250 templates (from basic examples to advanced nested templates).

 A challenge that makes the templates harder to deploy everywhere are hardcoded public endpoints.
-If you do a quick search in the repository https://github.com/Azure/azure-quickstart-templates/search?l=json&q=core.windows.net&utf8=%E2%9C%93 you will notice that 260 entries have the storage endpoint hardcoded to core.windows.net in the template.
+If you do a quick search in the azure-quickstart-templates repository <https://github.com/Azure/azure-quickstart-templates/search?l=json&q=core.windows.net&utf8=%E2%9C%93> you will notice that 260 entries have the storage endpoint hardcoded to core.windows.net in the template.

-No problem if you are deploying these templates to Microsoft Azure, of course.
-But what about deploying this template to a consistent Microsoft Azure Stack environment (either at a service provider or in your datacenter)?
+These hardcoded endpoints are not a problem if you are deploying these templates to Microsoft Azure of course.
+But what about deploying one of these template to a consistent Microsoft Azure Stack environment (either at a service provider or in your datacenter)?
 The public endpoint will be different.
-The current public endpoint for storage the Technical Preview of Microsoft Azure Stack is set to azurestack.local.
+The current public endpoint for storage the Technical Preview of Microsoft Azure Stack is set to `azurestack.local`.

 There is an easy way to solve that.
 Just create a parameter for the endpoint.
-Define the allowedValues with the two public endpoints and replace the hardcoded values with the parameter.
+Define the `allowedValues` with the two public endpoints and replace the hardcoded values with the parameter.

 ### Storage endpoint namespace

 If you use Storage in your template, Create a parameter to specify the storage namespace.
-Set the default value of the parameter to core.windows.net.
+Set the default value of the parameter to `core.windows.net`.
 Additional endpoints can be specified in the allowed value property.
 That was even the guidance we settled on initially for the readme.md in the azurestack-quickstart-templates.

 ```
 "parameters": {